-Isolated from Uganda’s main stream by the hash plain north of Mount Elgon Kidepo is one of Africa’s last great wildness areas, a track of ragged savannah dominated by 2,750m mount Murongole and transected by the Kidepo and Narus river.
-Perennial water make Kidepo an oasis in the semi desert reflected in its 86 mammal species 28 of which occurring nowhere else in Uganda and almost 500 of birds.
+Isolated from Uganda’s main stream by the hash plain north of Mount Elgon Kidepo Valley National Park is one of Africa’s last great wildness area, a track of ragged Savannah dominated by 2,750M Mount Murongole and transected by the Kidepo Valley and Narus river.
+Perennial water make Kidepo an oasis in the semi desert reflected in its 86 mammal species 28 of which occurring nowhere else in Uganda and almost 500 of Bird Species.

 How to get there

 The park can be reached by both road and air.
-Driving is more rewarding, as much of karamoja, like kidepo it self, is a vast and unspoiled wilderness.
-However, road conditions are sometimes difficult and 4WD vechicles are usually essential.
+Driving is more rewarding, as much of Karamoja, like kidepo it self, is a vast and unspoiled wilderness.
+However, road conditions are sometimes difficult and 4WD vehicles are usually essential.

 There are four possible routes by road: routes via Mbale pass to the east of Lake Kyoga to reach northern Uganda, routes via Karuma pass to the west.
 Visitors should note that the road mainly in use are from Kotido to Kaabong passes via Kanawat not via losilang as indicated on most maps.
 Inquire at Kotido more can be accessed through a visit to Uganda Wildlife Tours to Kidepo Valley.